Other online resources

 The Australian World Heritage Education Program provides information on Australia's world heritage, including Heard and McDonald Islands and Macquarie Island.

-Antarctica and Sir Douglas Mawson [external site] provides a summary of Mawson's association with the Antarctic and Macquarie Island.
+Antarctica and Sir Douglas Mawson provides a summary of Mawson's association with the Antarctic and Macquarie Island, and further links to other online resources.

 In the Footsteps of Sir Douglas Mawson at the South Australian Museum website explores the adventures, successes, science and achievements of Sir Douglas Mawson.